gitorko/gitorko.github.io/content/post/open-jdk/index.md

 4. `-XX:+UseG1GC` - G1 (Garbage first) garbage collector.
 Entire heap is divided to multiple regions that can be resized.
 A region can be either young or old.
 Identifies the regions with the most garbage and performs garbage collection on that region first, it is called Garbage First The pause time is predictable as regions are small.
 5. `-XX:+UseEpsilonGC` - Epsilon collector - Do nothing collector.
 JVM shutsdown once heap is full.
 Used for zero pause time application provided memory is planned.
 6. `-XX:+UseShenandoahGC` - Shenandoah collector - Similar to G1, but runs concurrently with application.
 CPU intensive.
 7. `-XX:+UseZGC` - ZGC collector - Suitable for low pause time (2 ms pauses) and large heap.
 GC performed while application running.
+Treats the entire heap as a single generation, performing garbage collection uniformly across all objects.
+Cant specify pause time.
-8. `-XX:+UseZGC -XX:+ZGenerational` Generation ZGC - ZGC splits the heap into two logical generations: one for recently allocated objects and another for long-lived objects.
+8. `-XX:+UseZGC -XX:+ZGenerational` Generation ZGC - ZGC splits the heap into two logical generations young and old.
 The GC can focus on collecting younger and more promising objects more often without increasing pause time, keeping them under 1 millisecond

 | Garbage Collectors | When to use                                                                                                                       |
 |:-------------------|:----------------------------------------------------------------------------------------------------------------------------------|